lillallol/temp/README.md

 <summary>You will not know where the types are.</summary>

-More specifically because the files for types can grow large, that will make it hard for yu to find the types.
+More specifically because the files for types can grow large, that will make it hard to find the types.
 This is not valid since if you know where the implementation of the type is, then you can use the go to type definition feature of your IDE to find it.